Mondelez International (MDLZ) Received its Third Buy in a Row

-After RBC Capital and Barclays gave Mondelez International (NASDAQ: MDLZ) a Buy rating last month, the company received another Buy, this time from Credit Suisse.
-Analyst Robert Moskow maintained a Buy rating on Mondelez International today and set a price target of $62.00.
-The company’s shares closed last Wednesday at $51.34.
+After Credit Suisse and Barclays gave Mondelez International (NASDAQ: MDLZ) a Buy rating last month, the company received another Buy, this time from RBC Capital.
+Analyst Nik Modi maintained a Buy rating on Mondelez International yesterday and set a price target of $66.00.
+The company’s shares closed last Thursday at $50.52.

-According to TipRanks.com, Moskow is a 3-star analyst with an average return of 1.0% and a 45.3% success rate.
-Moskow covers the Consumer Goods sector, focusing on stocks such as McCormick & Company, Sanderson Farms, and TreeHouse Foods.
+According to TipRanks.com, Modi is a 4-star analyst with an average return of 5.2% and a 62.6% success rate.
+Modi covers the Consumer Goods sector, focusing on stocks such as The Estée Lauder Companies, Spectrum Brands Holdings, and Edgewell Personal Care.

-Mondelez International has an analyst consensus of Strong Buy, with a price target consensus of $61.76, a 19.6% upside from current levels.
+Mondelez International has an analyst consensus of Strong Buy, with a price target consensus of $60.79, implying a 20.3% upside from current levels.
 In a report issued on April 16, Barclays also maintained a Buy rating on the stock with a $61.00 price target.

 See today’s analyst top recommended stocks >>